Principles of Herbicide Resistance

 It is also well known that larger plants are much less susceptible to postemergence herbicides.
 Treatments prior to tillering are most effective, and when possible, treatment when temperatures and light conditions are conducive to active growth and herbicide uptake may also aid in control.

-Mechanisms of resistance are simply how plants are able to tolerate or recover from herbicide application.
+- Mechanisms of resistance are simply how plants are able to tolerate or recover from herbicide application.
 Common mechanisms include:

-• Target site resistance occurs when the intended herbicide binding location undergoes a conformational change in structure.
+- Target site resistance occurs when the intended herbicide binding location undergoes a conformational change in structure.
 This change prevents or reduces the binding of a herbicide.
 Most populations have very low occurrence of this structural “defect”.
 In fact, these binding sites that are structurally different from that normally present in the natural population may have a negative consequence on the plant’s health, referred to as “fitness penalty” or “fitness cost.”

-It is the process of repeated selection using the same herbicide site of action that expands this trait across an entire population, leading to full blown resistance.
+It is the process of repeated selection using the same herbicide site of action that expands this trait across an entire population, leading to full blown resistance. - Non-target site resistance may occur as a result of decreased herbicide absorption or translocation, as well as changes in plant metabolism.